 For this reason, 6 out of 10 people expect to be able to digitally visit the forests or the countryside and experience all the natural smells of those places.

-This is the most common expectation, and indicates the strong need for a deeper dive than what videos can offer.
+This is the most widespread expectation, and indicates a strong need for deeper immersion than video can offer.

-The experience of watching any type of video would be more immersive if it included the smell.
+The experience of watching any type of video would be more immersive if it included smell.

 56% of people expect to be able to smell digital scent in the movies they watch.

-Although attempts to incorporate perfume during films date back to the early 60s, their failure to gain popularity is likely due to a lack of effective technology rather than popular interest.
+Although attempts to incorporate scent during films date back to the early 60s, their failure to gain popularity is likely due to a lack of effective technology rather than popular interest.

-Given our poor knowledge of many of the world's flavors, it also appears that consumers are open to innovation in this field, with 47% expecting odor data to be available for companies to use commercially.
+Given our limited knowledge of many of the world's aromas, it also appears that consumers are open to innovation in this field, with 47% expecting odor data to be available for companies to use commercially.
 At least for now, many don't see the need to keep their digital smell private.

-Finally, this technology must not cause stink: will we be able to avoid bad smells whenever we want?
-More than half of the follow-ups in the survey involve a device that digitally transforms stinky smells into pleasant fragrances in the nose.
-Nearly half also expect to be able to control the smell of others, using digital perfumes and deodorants.
+Finally, this technology must not cause stink: will we be able to avoid bad odors whenever we want?
+More than half of those following in the survey involve a device that digitally transforms stinky odors into pleasant fragrances in the nose.
+Nearly half also expect to be able to control the smell of others by using digital perfumes and deodorants.

 All that remains is to wait and see if you can really access smells digitally.